mobile app bar

 (L) Magic Johnson (R) LeBron James and Julius Randle

-Other than a home win in Game 2, the Lakers were mediocre in front of the Wolves throughout the series.
-Tonight, as they geared up for the elimination game, the Lakers only managed to put forth a decent challenge in the third quarter.
-Outside of that, their efforts were laughable as they lost 96-103 at home.
+Other than a home win in Game 2, the Lakers were mediocre throughout the series.
+On Wednesday night, in the must-win elimination game, they only managed to put forth a decent challenge in the third quarter.
+Outside of that, their efforts were laughable in the 96-103 loss at home.

-For all the hype surrounding LeBron’s leadership and Luka’s arrival, the Lakers failed to make any real impact, crashing out in what was expected to be a statement postseason.
-The criticism of such a disappointing run didn’t take long to roll in.
-Franchise legend Magic Johnson took to X to congratulate the Wolves while berating his team.
+While the hype surrounding LeBron’s leadership and Luka’s arrival played out on one side, the Lakers failed to make any real impact, leading to a premature end to what was expected to be a statement postseason.
+Soon after the game, Johnson took to X to congratulate the Wolves while berating his team.

-Magic wrote, “Congratulations to my good friend Minnesota Timberwolves owner Alex Rodriguez, superstar Anthony Edwards, and the entire Minnesota Timberwolves team for beating my Lakers and advancing to the next round.”
+“Congratulations to my good friend Minnesota Timberwolves owner Alex Rodriguez, superstar Anthony Edwards, and the entire Minnesota Timberwolves team for beating my Lakers and advancing to the next round,” wrote Johnson.

-He then went on to list the three reasons why he believes the Lakers lost.
-Magic believes that it was the ‘awful defense’ of the Lakers that cost them this series, along with their size, which led to them getting dominated in the paint.
+He then listed the three factors that led to the downfall of the Lakers.
+Magic believes that it was the ‘awful defense’ of the Lakers that cost them this series, along with their size.

 “The reason the Lakers lost was because they played awful on defense, they were too small, and the Timberwolves dominated them in the paint,” Magic concluded.

 Other than being terrible at defense, the Lakers had no interior presence and were physically outmatched by the Wolves.
-The Lakers need to get rid of the mentality that they can compete with offensive brilliance alone with Luka and LeBron at the helm of things.
+The Lakers need to get rid of the mentality that they can compete with offensive brilliance alone since they have Luka and LeBron at the helm.

-The Lakers have a lot of changes to make in the upcoming offseason.
-They must prioritize defensive size and add more depth to their roster in the offseason for a better outing in the 2025-26 season.
-At the same time, if they want to make Luka the centerpiece of the team, they need to build around him.
+The team has a lot of changes to make in the upcoming offseason.
+They must prioritize defensive size and add more depth to their roster.
+At the same time, if they want to make Luka the centerpiece of the team, they need to build the roster around him.
 That starts with getting him a lob-threat big, just like the pair he had in Dallas.

 About the author